Frankie Bridge: 2006–2015: Solo projects, shop work, and The Saturdays

-Since 2007, Bridge was a member of girl group The Saturdays.
-The group has achieved thirteen Top 10 hits, and five Top 10 albums.
+The group was named The Saturdays.
+The Saturdays achieved thirteen Top 10 hits, and five Top 10 albums.
 The Saturdays were formed in June 2007 after auditions were held to find members for the group.
 The group was put together through the record label Fascination Records, who gave them an instant record deal as well as a sub-division of Polydor Records.
-Bridge, who was recently signed to the label through her previous band, S Club Juniors.
-She received a call from executives of the label asking her to audition for the group.
-Bridge was honourable in auditioning for the band and earned a place in the group along with Vanessa White, Mollie King, Una Healy and former S Club 8 colleague Rochelle Humes.